Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Observe don’t absorb.

-When you truly pay attention to the words that fall from their mouths you’ll know all those times you couldn’t work out what was happening, they were talking rubbish to you, from backhanded compliments.
+When you genuinely pay attention to the words that fall from their mouths, you’ll know all those times you couldn’t work out what was happening, they were talking rubbish to you, from backhanded compliments.

 “You’re hair looks better like that than it did before.”